Word Meanings - SHARP - Book Publishers vocabulary database

 Causing waste; also, undergoing waste; diminishing; as, a wasting disease; a wasting fortune.
 Wasting palsy , progressive muscular atrophy.
 See under Progressive. - INHABITATE

-To inhabit. - INHIBITORY
+To inhabit. - DISINTERESTING

 Of or pertaining to, or producing, inhibition; consisting in inhibition; tending or serving to inhibit; as, the inhibitory action of the pneumogastric on the respiratory center.
 I would not have you consider these criticisms as inhibitory.
-Lamb. - DISINTERESTING
+Lamb. - INDISTINGUISHABLE

 Not distinguishable; not capable of being perceived, known, or discriminated as separate and distinct; hence, not capable of being perceived or known; as, in the distance the flagship was indisguishable; the two copies were indisguishable in form - ARBITRESS